metafizzy/flickity/README.md

   // sets the height of gallery
   // disable if gallery already has height set with CSS

+  sliderTagName: 'div',
+  // sets the HTML element tagname of the slider wrapper

   watchCSS: false,
   // watches the content of :after of the element
   // activates if #element:after { content: 'flickity' }